Referral

 • How does the condition and care needs affect the family dynamics?

-• Is there a child or young person contributing to care?
+• Is there a child or young person whose daily life is affected by these circumstances?

 • What are the physical, emotional, or educational effects on them?